 Greenhouse Gas Protocol (GHGP): Developed by the World Resources Institute (WRI) and the World Business Council for Sustainable Development (WBCSD), the GHGP is a widely-used international standard for greenhouse gas accounting.
 It provides clear standards for calculating carbon intensity by defining direct and indirect emissions (Scope 1, 2, and 3 emissions) and providing guidance on emission calculation methodologies.
-ISO 14064 Standards Theseinternationalstandardsdeveloped by the International Organization for

-Theseinternationalstandardsdeveloped by the International Organization for Standardization provide guidelines for the quantification and reporting of greenhouse gas emissions and removals at the organization level.
+ISO 14064 Standards Theseinternationalstandardsdeveloped by the International Organization for Standardization provide guidelines for the quantification and reporting of greenhouse gas emissions and removals at the organization level.

 IPCC Guidelines The Intergovernmental Panel on Climate Change (IPCC) has produced guidelines for national greenhouse gas inventories, which include methodologies for calculating emissions from various sectors, including energy, industrial processes, agriculture, and waste.
-CDP (formerly Carbon Disclosure Project): While not a standard in itself, the CDP sets out a comprehensive process that encourages companies to measure and disclose their environmental impact, including carbon intensity.
+Science Based Targets initia- tive (SBTi) This initiative provides companies with a clearly defined pathway to reduce greenhouse gas emissions, in line with the Paris Agreement goals.
+Companies using SBTi are given access to methodologies and tools that can help measure and reduce their carbon intensity.
+CDP (Formerly Carbon Disclosure Project): sets out a comprehensive process that encourages companies to measure and disclose their environmental impact, including carbon intensity.
 The information CDP requests from companies is aligned with other standards like the GHGP and ISO 14064.
-IEA (International Energy Agency) Guidelines The IEA offers specific methodologies for tracking energy use and related CO2 emissions in a range of industry sectors, from manufacturing to transport.
+Task Force on Climate-related Financial Disclosures (TCFD): TCFD provides recommendations for consistent climate-related financial risk disclosures for use by companies, which includes tracking and reporting on carbon emissions and intensity.
+IEA (International Energy Agency) Guidelines The IEA offers specific methodologies for tracking energy use and related CO 2 emissions in a range of industry sectors, from manufacturing to transport.
 These guidelines are used to help monitor progress in energy efficiency and carbon intensity.
+While these stand framework for mea precise methodolog organizations.
+The specific requirement is an increasingly ack of standards and ap reduce confusion of verifiable reporting ards and guidelines can help provide a suring and reporting carbon intensity, the gies used can vary between industries and choice of standard often depends on the cs of the industry, region, or company.
+There nowledged need for a global harmonization oproaches to life cycle analysis in order to and allow for more comprehensive and